1952 Polish speedway season

 The 1952 Polish Speedway season was the 1952 season of motorcycle speedway in Poland.

 Individual

 Polish Individual Speedway Championship

 The 1952 Individual Speedway Polish Championship was held in Wrocław on 17 August 1952.

+Criterium of Aces

+The Criterium of Aces was won by Bolesław Bonin.

 Team

 Team Speedway Polish Championship

 The 1952 Team Speedway Polish Championship was the fifth edition of the Team Polish Championship.